meltoner/agrofelis/components/vehicle-forks/readme.md

 ![Hinge mount fabricated view d](_figures/vehicle-forks-14-hinge-mount-actual.jpg)

-# Forks components and indicative Suppliers
+# Forks components and indicative suppliers

 The following table lists the individual components employed for manufacturing the four Agrofelis forks and their mounting mechanism.
 The index table includes moreover the product URL, the indicative supplier, as well as the unit price total Amount.